mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /61-expose-frappe-with-ngrok.md

 imagine you have a local server running on your machine at http://localhost:8000.
 With ngrok, you can expose this server to the internet and get a public URL like https://abc123.ngrok.io.
 Any requests made to this public URL will be securely tunneled to your local server.

+**In Short:** ngrok converts your local development server into a public URL, allowing you to share it with others over the internet without deploying it.

 ---

 ## Why Use ngrok with Frappe?